Universal Embedding Function for Traffic Classification via QUIC Domain Recognition Pretraining: A Transfer Learning Success: Transfer to downstream traffic classification tasks

 \subsubsection{MIRAGE19}

 A well-known mobile traffic dataset from the MIRAGE dataset series.
 The traffic of this dataset is based on real users interactions with 20 Android applications.
 A private version that contains 40 applications exists but is not part of \textit{tcbench}.
 Aceto et al.~\cite{dataset_MIRAGE19} published this dataset in 2019, providing JSON files containing traffic capture experiments.
-The authors of \textit{tcbench} processed the JSON files, removed background traffic, removed ACKs from packet sequences, and discarded flows with fewer than 10 packets.
+The authors of \textit{tcbench} processed the JSON files, removed background traffic, and discarded flows with fewer than 10 packets.
 This curation resulted in 64k samples, which were then used to create five 80/10/10 train/validation/test splits.
-We utilized the splits in the same manner as described for UTMOBILENET21.
-For a SOTA comparison, we use the best results\footnotemark[\value{footnote}] from Wang et al.~\cite{wang2024augmentation}.
-Even though Wang et al.~\cite{wang2024augmentation} do not explicitly mention using \textit{tcbench} data, their dataset curation, preprocessing steps, and splits are identical to those of \textit{tcbench}.
-To be sure, we asked the authors of both~\cite{wang2024augmentation} and \textit{tcbench}, and they confirmed it.
-Therefore, the results from this paper are suitable for direct comparison with our measurements.
+For SOTA comparison, we rely on results reported by Wang et al.~\cite{wang2024augmentation}.
+Even though the authors do not explicitly mention using \textit{tcbench} data, their dataset curation, preprocessing steps, and splits are identical to those of \textit{tcbench}.
+To be certain, we contacted the authors of both~\cite{wang2024augmentation} and \textit{tcbench}, who confirmed it.
+Therefore, their experiments and ours are based on identical data, making the results suitable for direct comparison.